victorazangu/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 If the argument is not an array, the function is returning an empty array.

+You must use the map function on the array

+2. Filter

+Create a function getStudentsByLocation that returns an array of objects who are located in a specific city.

+It should accept a list of students (from getListStudents) and a city (string) as parameters.

-You must use the map function on the array.
+You must use the filter function on the array.